-3) In the presence of acidosis, toxic organic acids are protonated into uncharged molecules, making them easier to penetrate tissues (like the retina) and less likely to be excreted in the urine.
-Formate can be converted to formic acid (thus reducing retinal exposure) by treating metabolic acidosis (pH <7.3) with intravenous sodium bicarbonate dosed depending on results from ongoing blood gas measurement.
+3) In the presence of acidosis, toxic organic acids are protonated into uncharged molecules, making them easier to penetrate tissues (like the retina) and less likely to be excreted in urine.
+Formate can be converted to formic acid (thus reducing retinal exposure) by treating metabolic acidosis (pH <7.3) with IV sodium bicarbonate dosed depending on results from ongoing blood gas measurement.

 No head-to-head trials have been reported on the subject of whether ethanol or fomepizole is better for toxic methanol poisoning.
-In one systematic review, both ethanol and fomepizole have been safely used for methanol and ethylene glycol intoxication.
-Fomepizole is higher priced, but ethanol is more difficult to administer and requires greater staffing costs, frequent monitoring, and the need for a critical-care bed.
+In one systematic review both ethanol and fomepizole have been safely used for methanol and ethylene glycol intoxication.
+Fomepizole is higher priced but ethanol is more difficult to administer and requires greater staffing costs, frequent monitoring, and the need for a critical-care bed.
 Administration of fomepizole may negate the need for dialysis in patients without renal failure or profound acidosis but further research is needed.
-Both ethanol and fomepizole are reasonable first line agents for toxic alcohol poisoning, but fomepizole is easier to use.
+Both ethanol and fomepizole are reasonable first-line agents for toxic alcohol poisoning but fomepizole is easier to use.